Immunity and Pseudorandomness of Context-Free Languages: Foundations

 As an additional computation model, we introduce the notion of one-tape one-head off-line Turing machines whose tape heads move in all directions.
+Such machines are succinctly called {\em 1TMs}.
 All tape cells of an infinite input/work tape are indexed with integers and an input string of length $n$ is given in the cells indexed between $1$ and $n$ surrounded by two designated {\em endmarkers}.
-We take a notation $\mathrm{1}\mbox{-}\mathrm{DTIME}(t(n))$ from \cite{TYL04} to denote the collection of all languages that are recognized within time $t(n)$ by those machines.
-As a special case, write $\onedlin$ for $\mathrm{1\mbox{-}DTIME}(O(n))$.
+We take a notation $\mathrm{1}\mbox{-}\mathrm{DTIME}(t(n))$ from \cite{TYL04} to denote the collection of all languages that are recognized within time $t(n)$ by those 1TMs.
+As a special case, we write $\onedlin$ for $\mathrm{1\mbox{-}DTIME}(O(n))$.
 It is well-known that $\reg= \onedlin = \mathrm{1\mbox{-}DTIME}(o(n\log{n}))$ \cite{Hen65,Kob85}.

-To handle (multi-valued partial) functions, we further consider Turing machines that produce output strings.
+To handle (multi-valued partial) functions, we further consider Turing machines that produce (possibly) many output strings at once.
 Conventionally, whenever a single-tape machine halts along the tape that contains only a block of non-blank symbols beginning at the left endmarker and surrounded only by blanks, we treat the string given in this block as an {\em outcome} of the machine.
-A (partial) function $f$ from $\Sigma^*$ to $\Gamma^*$, where $\Sigma$ and $\Gamma$ are alphabets, is called {\em length preserving} if $|f(x)|=|x|$ for any string $x$ in the domain of $f$.
+A (partial) function $f$ from $\Sigma^*$ to $\Gamma^*$, where $\Sigma$ and $\Gamma$ are two alphabets, is called {\em length preserving} if $|f(x)|=|x|$ for any string $x$ in the domain of $f$.

-Let us introduce several function classes, which are natural extensions of our language families $\reg$ and $\cfl$.
-The function class $\oneflin$ is the set of all single-valued total functions computable in time $O(n)$ by one-tape one-head off-line deterministic Turing machines whose tape heads move in all directions.
-Similarly, the notation $\oneflin(\fpartial)$ expresses the set of all single-valued partial functions $f$ such that there exists a one-tape one-head off-line deterministic Turing machine $M$ that starts with input $x$ and halts with output $f(x)$ by entering an accepting state whenever $f(x)$ is defined and $M$ enters a rejecting state when $f(x)$ is not defined.
+Let us introduce several function classes, which are natural extensions of the language families $\reg$ and $\cfl$.
+The function class $\oneflin$ is the set of all {\em single-valued total} functions computable in time $O(n)$ by deterministic 1TMs.
+Similarly, the notation $\oneflin(\fpartial)$ expresses the set of all {\em single-valued partial} functions $f$ such that there exists a linear-time deterministic 1TM $M$ that starts with input $x$ and halts with output $f(x)$ by entering an accepting state whenever $f(x)$ is defined; $M$ always enters a rejecting state when $f(x)$ is not defined.